MCD: A Model-Agnostic Counterfactual Search Method For Multi-modal Design Modifications: Methodology

 \subsection{Showcasing Functionality on 2D Examples}

-Before showcasing the capabilities of MCD on real design datasets, we will first demonstrate its performance on a simple two-dimensional problem for ease of visualization.
-We select a challenging two-objective problem and sample synthetic data.
-We then query three different designs, D1-3, and specify the same challenging constraint criterion for each query, which is only satisfiable in four small disjoint regions of the space.
-Mathematically, we constrain the performance space values $Y_1$ and $Y_2$ such that $0.4\leq Y_1\leq0.6$ and $Y_2\geq0.6$.
-In simple terms, any valid counterfactual must lie near the star-shaped contour on the left and strictly within the circle on the right in the contour plots in Fig.~\ref{fig:2D}.
-We consider four choices of objective weights: \begin{enumerate} \item First we examine a fairly ``balanced'' selection of objective weights ($w_{pr} = 0.5,\,w_{sp}=0.2,\,w_{mp}=0.5,\,w_d=0.2$) in Fig.~\ref{fig:2Dbalanced}.
-In this setting, the sampled counterfactual sets achieve a balance of proximity, diversity, and sparsity. \item Next, we consider a setting where proximity is prioritized over other objectives ($w_{pr} = 50,\,w_{sp}=0.2,\,w_{mp}=.05,\,w_d=0.2$) in Fig.~\ref{fig:2Dproximity}.
-In this setting, most counterfactuals in each set are sampled from the mode nearest the queries, though counterfactuals are still diversified within these modes. \item We next consider a case where diversity is given precedence over other objectives ($w_{pr} = 0.5,\,w_{sp}=0.2,\,w_{mp}=0.5,\,w_d=20$) in Fig.~\ref{fig:2Ddiverse}.
-In this case, the sampled counterfactual sets are very well distributed across the feasible regions of the space. \item Finally, we consider the case where sparsity is given the highest priority ($w_{pr} = 0.5,\,w_{sp}=20,\,w_{mp}=0.5,\,w_d=0.2$) in Fig.~\ref{fig:2Dsparse}.
-Many sampled counterfactuals change only one parameter from the query, when possible. \end{enumerate} Each of these subsets is sampled from the same set of counterfactual candidates with no re-optimization necessary.
-Now, having demonstrated MCD's functionality on a simple 2D problem, we move on to a more complex real-world design problem: Bike frame design.
+Before showcasing the capabilities of MCD on real design datasets, we will first demonstrate its functionality on a simple two-dimensional problem for ease of visualization.
+In this problem, five distinct regions of a two-dimensional design problem are designated valid, and we have a starting query that is in none of the regions (Fig. \ref{fig:2Dregions}).
+We seek a design modification that will be valid.
+We first optimize for several generations, yielding thousands of possible solutions (Fig. \ref{fig:2Dall}), then sample high-performing counterfactual sets of 10 designs from the set of all valid solutions identified during optimization.
+During sampling, we consider different choices of objective weights ($w_{pr}$, $w_{sp}$, $w_{mp}$, $w_d$). \begin{enumerate} \item When sampling using ``balanced'' objective weights, the sampled counterfactual sets achieve a balance of proximity, diversity, and sparsity.
+Designs in the most proximal region are favored, but at least one design is sampled from each region (Fig.~\ref{fig:2Dbalanced}). \item When proximity weight ($w_{pr}$) is relatively high, most counterfactuals in each set are sampled from the mode nearest to the query (Fig.~\ref{fig:2Dproximity}). \item When diversity weight ($w_{d}$) is relatively high, two counterfactuals are sampled from each mode (Fig.~\ref{fig:2Ddiverse}). \item Finally, when sparsity ($w_{sp}$) is relatively high, counterfactuals are only sampled from locations in the space where only one parameter differs from the query (Fig.~\ref{fig:2Ddiverse}). \end{enumerate} Each of these subsets is sampled from the same set of counterfactual candidates with no re-optimization necessary.
+Now, having demonstrated MCD's functionality on a simple 2D problem, we move on to a more complex real-world design problem: Bicycle design.
+The following experiments will utilize the BIKED ecosystem~\cite{regenwetter2022biked, regenwetter2023framed, regenwetter2024biked}, a set of datasets, predictive models, and other computational tools aimed at facilitating data-driven bicycle design.
+We provide an overview of BIKED in the appendix.